 Well hidden in a small forrest, the stone theatre seems to have escaped from a Shakespearean play.
-The first musical performance in the Stone Theatre took place on 28 August in 1617.
+The first musical performance in the Rock Theatre took place on 28 August 1617.

 The Little Month Palace

-According to legend it was constructed in only one month – hence the name: Little Month Palace.
-Today, it houses the Folk Museum, which can be visited with your ticket.
+Legend has it that it was constructed in only one month – hence the name: Little Month Palace.
+Today, it houses the Folklore Museum.
+Admission to the museum is included in the Hellbrunn ticket.